elec327/elec327.github.io/lab2/index.md

   - Which LED is lit should rotate clockwise 3 times, followed by counter clockwise 3 times, then repeating clockwise again, and so on.

-Refer to the [lab2_skeleton.c](lab2_skeleton.c) file.
-In order for it to work, you will need
+Refer to the [skeleton code
+file](https://github.com/ckemere/ELEC327/blob/master/Labs/Lab2/pendant.c) file.
+In order for it to work, you will need to:
-to:
-  - set up the proper GPIO pins (lines 26-30)
-  - modify how the timer is set up so that it will properly trigger at 3Hz.
+  - modify the code so that the appropriate Port 2 pins are set up and outputting properly (lines 43, 64, and 67)
   - properly implement the `next_led()` function.
 This function returns the values of PORT1 and PORT2 that are appropriate for the next led to light up in sequence in the circle.
+The PORT1 pins should be in the high byte and the PORT2 pins should be in the low byte.
 Note that it maintains state from one function call to the next!

-Also, look at the way the code is structured.
+Once the code is functioning, examine it carefully and make sure you fill in comments on all the lines that are marked.
+Additionally, think about they way the code is structured.
 In principle, the code could all go in the interrupt, but in general it is best to have interrupt service routines execute as quickly as possible.

-**BONUS:** Have the button put the pendant into LPM4 sleep with LEDs off and wake it up from sleep when it is pushed again.
-For the bonus, you might also want the pattern of LED flashing to be more interesting.
+Additionally, see how when the button is pressed, it puus the pendant into LPM4 sleep with LEDs off and wakes it up from sleep when it is pushed again.

+##### Final modification for full functionality

+After your code is functioning and you understand it well, make the appropriate changes so that between changing LED values, you go into **LPM3** rather than LMP0.

 To answer the following questions, you will need to refer to Chapters 5 and 12 of the User Guide.